 - Lovecraft Lite: Subverted in the epilogue, which goes out on a very bleak note that falls more under Cosmic Horror Story than it does this.

 - Most Writers Are Writers: Four of the six protagonists have professions relatives to writer.
 Shrewsbury, Clairborne Boyd, and Horvath Blayne are scientists focused on humanities (the former about occultism, the two latter about ethnology), Nayland Colum is a novellist.
 Indirectly, Andrew Phelan have been hired by Shrewsbury because he has some skills in a secretary job, among other things.
 The less relevant protagonist to this trope is Abel Keane, who is a theology student aiming to become a priest.

 - Necromancer: Non evil example.
 Shrewsbury manages to shortly reanimate Abdul Alhazred corpses in order to ask him a few questions, including: "where can I find an original scroll of your Necronomicon?" and "where is R'lyeh?".

-- Perspective Flip: The last chapter has a scene during which Horvath Blayne reads a diary and s letter describing The Shadow over Innsmouth events and their aftermath through the eye of an Innsmouth inhabitant.
-Which is Horvath grandfather.
+- Perspective Flip: The last chapter has a scene during which Horvath Blayne reads a diary and s letter describing The Shadow over Innsmouth events and their aftermath through the eyes of an Innsmouth inhabitant.
+Who is Horvath's grandfather.